|

 for the Green Point picnic area on Harrison Lake and tell the kids to keep

-a sharp eye out for "Sasquatch" (the BC version of Big Foot).
+a sharp eye out for Sasquatch (Bigfoot).

 Truth is, you're more likely to see mountain goats. |